ThePlasmaRailgun/chorder/README.md

 Meterpreter-based exploitation!

 Yes, you read that right, this code also supports Meterpreter exploitation of an attached computer.
-The default keybind to do so is \[FC- I---\] while under function mode (which can be accessed via \[--N ---P\] while under the default mode).
+The default keybind to do so is \[FC- I---\] while the function prefix is active (which can be accessed via \[--N ---P\] while no prefix is active).

 ## Use:

-The format for showing chords is \[FCN IMRP\] where:
+The format for writing chords is \[FCN IMRP\] where:
 * F is **F**ar Thumb
 * C is **C**enter Thumb (home position)
 * N is **N**ear Thumb